mozilla/policy-templates/README.md

 ### PrimaryPassword
 Require or prevent using a primary (formerly master) password.

 If this value is true, a primary password is required.
-If this value is false, it works the same as `DisableMasterPasswordCreation` and removes the primary password functionality.
+If this value is false, it works the same as if [`DisableMasterPasswordCreation`](#disablemasterpasswordcreation) was true and removes the primary password functionality.

+If both DisableMasterPasswordCreation and PrimaryPassword are used, DisableMasterPasswordCreation takes precedent.

 **Compatibility:** Firefox 79, Firefox ESR 78.1\
 **CCK2 Equivalent:** `noMasterPassword`\